-- Supervised learning Aim to predict (as in previous examples) - Unsupervised learning Aim to discover hidden and latent patterns and explore data - Decision making (e.g. reinforcement learning) Aim to act optimally under uncertainty - Many other paradigms
+- Supervised learning

+Aim to predict (as in previous examples)

+- Unsupervised learning

+Aim to discover hidden patterns and explore data

+- Decision making (e.g. reinforcement learning)

+Aim to act optimally under uncertainty

+- often mixed together in one application!

 The main focus and goal of this course